yehia67/documentation/iri/0.1/introduction/overview.md

 # IOTA reference implementation overview

-**The IRI (IOTA reference implementation) is open-source software that defines the IOTA protocol.
+**The IRI (IOTA reference implementation) is open-source Java software that defines the IOTA protocol.
 Computers that run the IRI are called IRI nodes.**

 IRI nodes are the core of an IOTA network, and are responsible for the following key functions: